qtnc/swan/docs/stdlib.md

 Methods:

-- toString: if there is no more specific overload, the default toString of all objects return the type and the memory location where the object is, e.g. "Object@0xFFFD000012345678"
+- toString: return a string representation of this object.
+If there is no more specific overload, the default toString of all objects return the type and the memory location where the object is, e.g. "Object@0xFFFD000012345678"
 - type: return the type of the object as Class object

 ## Range: is Sequence